fbpx

 Needless to say, there are countless reasons why it’s essential to keep forests standing.
 That’s why we’re working to ensure that tourism protects these valuable ecosystems and promotes healthy and productive forests.

-Estimates suggest that forests store around 80 or more metric tons of carbon per acre
+Forests store around 200 or more metric tons of carbon per hectare.

 Forest Tourism